-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's financial statements as a whole.
-The introductory section is presented for purposes of additional analysis and is not a required part of the financial statements.
-The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
+The introductory and other supplementary information sections are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory and other supplementary information sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.

-Sugar Land, Texas February 7, 2014
+Sugar Land, Texas March 12, 2015